urbit/urbit.org-reloaded/content/grants/2023/school-support-23q1.md

 The basic spec for this proposal:

 -   support teaching and grading ASL and HSL
--   course grading CLI tools
+-   course grading CLI tools (grading agent or thread from reference answer to student answer yielding final grade)
--   course admin CLI tools
+-   course admin CLI tools (gradebook store with DM reporting agent or thread)
--   maybe Urbit Forms upgrade/update
+-   maybe Urbit Forms upgrade/update (postponing)

+(So about three agents/threads.)